yhao21/ECON498_midterm/README.md

 terminal.
 This program will automatically do all scrapping and parsing process for you.

+If you want to do the scrapping and parsing separately, here are the instructions.

+1. 48hrs data scrapping: run `step 1`.

+2. Parse 48hrs data: run `step 2`.

+3. Deeplink scrapping: run `step 2`, then `step 3`.

+4. Parse deeplink: run `step 4`.

+5. Logo image scrapping: run `step 8`, then `step 9`.

+6. Deeplink page recovering: run `step 10`.

 # Configuration
 You can customize the program by changing arguments in `MainConsole.py`.